TilBlechschmidt/ucd-COMP41720/README.md

 docker compose up --build
 ```

-Note that there is a potential race condition which may result in the client starting before all the quotation services are connected.
+Note that there is a potential race condition which may result in the client starting before all the quoting services are connected.
 For more details on the problem and how to resolve it, see the [docker-compose.yml](./docker-compose.yml).

 ### Docker